Written by: Bonnie Feldman, DDS, MBA, Anna Simon, Ellen M. Martin

 Strengthen your support system

 There is strength in numbers!
 You are not alone!
-100,000 live with the Systemic form of Scleroderma and altogether there are approximately 300,000 patients diagnosed with all forms of Scleroderma in the US.
+For instance, 100,000 live with the Systemic form of Scleroderma and altogether there are approximately 300,000 patients diagnosed with all forms of Scleroderma in the US.
 Beyond connecting patients to resources, we believe it is incredibly important to connect patients with one another.
 Whether you have already developed a wide circle of support, are in need of a community, or are looking for an opportunity to voice your experiences or offer advice to others, the following groups may provide you with solidarity and support:

 - Scleroderma Foundation: